DataDog/documentation/content/en/tracing/profiling/proxy.md

       text: 'Introducing always-on production profiling in Datadog.'
 ---

-## Proxy Setup

-Profiles collected by Datadog are sent directly from your running application.
-If your network configuration restricted outbound traffic, proxy all Agent traffic through one or several hosts that have more permissive outbound policies.
+Profiles collected by the Datadog librairies are sent directly from your running application to Datadog.
+If your network configuration is restricted for outbound traffic use your proxy to redirect the profiles to Datadog.

-The following domain need to be reachable by your proxy:
+If setup, your proxy should point to the following Datadog profiles endpoints:

-- `https://intake.profile.datadoghq.com` if your are on our US site.
+- If you are on Datadog US site. `https://intake.profile.datadoghq.com`
-- `https://intake.profile.datadoghq.eu` if you are on our EU site.
+- If you are on Datadog EU site. `https://intake.profile.datadoghq.eu`

+## Librairies Proxy Setup

+Below are the configuration options to allow your application to send profiles to your proxy:

 {{< tabs >}}
 {{% tab "Java" %}}

-Below are the configuration options to allow your application to send profiles to your proxy:

 | Arguments                       | Environment variable      | Description                                       |
 | ------------------------------- | ------------------------- | ------------------------------------------------- |